mahmudinashar/electron-vue-sqlite3/README.md

-# [IMPORTANT] : this is still on going project, changes may accours anytime
+# [IMPORTANT] : this is still on going project
+changes may accours anytime

 > An electron-vue project